Alicepinch/bakemyday/README.md

 Heroku PostgreSQL has been used to host the backend database in production.
 The database used during development of the app is SQLite.

-The data schema was planned using [dbdiagram.io](https://dbdiagram.io/home) and is shown below.

-![](docs/readme/wireframes/bake-my-day-data-modelling.jpg) - Need to update

-## Models

 Below are all the models used for this project.
 This different models within this project map to a table in the project’s database, with each of its attributes corresponding to a specific column in that table.

-## Occasion & Category

-The occasion and category models create a table in the projects database for the 'name' and 'friendly names' for both Occasions and Category.
-The reason I chose to have both Occasion and Category for this project is because I felt for this business there were many different reasons why users will be shopping.
-This could be either for a specific thing such as cookies, cupcakes or a large cake for example which would fall under Category.
-Or alternatively, they would be looking for a cake for a specific occasion such as Valentines day, a birthday etc..
-The models are the same for this however used for different reasons across the site.
-The friendly name is what appears to the user when displayed on the website and the name is what appears in the back end of the database.
-The CharField has been used for the field type as this is a string field, for small to large sized strings.
+The data schema was planned using [dbdiagram.io](https://dbdiagram.io/home).

+![](docs/readme/wireframes/bake-my-day-data-modelling.jpg) - Need to update

+## Key Models

+### UserProfile

+- The UserProfile model is connected to the User model that is created by Allauth when a user registers
+- The default fields are fields that will populate is a user has saved information, this speeds up the checkout process by pre-populating shipping details when a user order's again.

+### Order

+- The Order model is connected to the UserProfile model, allowing the user to view all their previous orders.
+- The Order model acts as a container for the order items.
+Although the item is stored within the OrderItem model, having them connected allows retrieving the item purchased.

+### Blog Post

+- The BlogPost model is conntected to the User model from allauth to generate the author of blogpost.
+- The BlogPost model holds all information for the blogpost.

+### Blog Comment
+- The BlogComment model is connected to the BlogPost model to link comments to the relevant blogpost that a user is commenting on
+- The BlogComment is also connected to the User model from allauth to generate the author of the comment.
+- When the blogpost is deleted, the comments connected to it will also delete in the database.

+### Product

+- The Product model holds all information for each product on the website.
+- The Product model is connected to the Category model and Occasion Models which allows a user to filter products by category and occasion in navigation.

 ## Technologies Used